scot00671234/finance-news-rss-feed/README.md

-# Coin Feedly - Crypto News RSS Feed
+# Barclayne - Financial Markets Intelligence Platform

 A comprehensive cryptocurrency news aggregation platform built with Next.js, TypeScript, and PostgreSQL.
 Stay updated with the latest crypto news, real-time prices, and expert analysis.